AMID Logo E-BAY Logo

 2. Notice will be sent to the importer (CF28.
 Request for Information);

-3. The Custom will release the international shipping goods to the importer for 30 days with the NOTICE OF REDELIVERY CF4647;
+3. The Customs will release the international shipping goods to the importer within 30 days with the NOTICE OF REDELIVERY CF4647.

-4. The importer has 30 days to mark international shipping goods and show them to the Customs at least tone sample (1), export it (2), or destroy (3);
+4. The importer has 30 days to mark international shipping goods and show them to the Customs at least one sample (1), export it (2), or destroy (3);

 PENALTY:

-1. If an international shipping product is sold after 3 weeks of recall by Customs, an ADDITIONAL 10% OF VALUE OF THE PRODUCT MUST BE PAID.
+1. If an international shipping product is sold after 3 weeks of recall by Customs, an ADDITIONAL 10% OF THE PRODUCT'S VALUE MUST BE PAID.
 THAT CAN NOT BE DONE INTENTIONALLY.
 IF IT IS OUT OF THE IMPORTER'S CONTROL ONLY.
 Proof that goods had been sold before the Customs recall must be provided.

 2. If the importer intentionally falsified a country of origin, the $5,000 FINE and 1 YEAR IN PRISON.